mightybyte/monad-challenges/pages/set1-2.md

 Now use the rand function to make your own function for generating random letters of the alphabet.
 It should only generate lower case letters a-z.

+We supply a function in MCPrelude called toLetter.
+Use the toLetter function to write this random letter function:

     randLetter :: Seed -> (Char, Seed)

-Now use this function to generate a random string of three letters.
-When you rot13 this string you get the string "yes".
+Now use this function to write another function randString3 that generates a random string of three letters using an initial seed of 1.

+    randString3 :: String

+When you use [this site](http://www.xorbin.com/tools/sha256-hash-calculator) to calculate the SHA-256 hash of the output of randString3, you get 9d475eb78d3e38085220ed6ebde9d8f7d26540bb1c8f9382479c3acd4c8c94a3.